cloudevents/spec/spec.md

 * Type: Arbitrary payload
 * Description: The event payload.
 The payload depends on the event-type, schema-url and event-type-version.
-* Notes:
-  * TBD where the producer specifies format/encoding of the data elsewhere in this schema.

-## Context Attributes Backlog

-### path
-* Type: String
-* Description: The destination endpoint address (e.g. URL) or target topic

-### content-type
-* Type: String
-* Description:  The data encoding scheme (e.g. application/json).
-The data content type.
-* Constraints:
-  * Required if the event contains a body.

-### correlation-id
-* Type: String
-* Description: Correlation ID of event that triggered this event to be created (if any).
-If not triggered in response to an event, a unique ID.
-  Can be specified by the producer if event not produced in response to an event.
-Enables traceability through systems.
-* Examples:
-  * Event A generated with unique correlation-id.
-Event handler receives event and generates a new event in response, Event B. Event B copies the correlation-id of Event A so that the chain of events can be properly correlated.
-* Constraints:
-  * Optional

-### causation-id
-* Type: String
-* Description: event-id of event that triggered this event to be created (if any).
-If not triggered in response to an event, then not present.
-Enables traceability through systems.
-* Examples:
-  * Event A generated with unique event-id.
-Event handler receives event and generates a new event in response, Event B. Event B copies the event-id of Event A into its own causation-id so that the chain of events can be properly correlated.
-* Constraints:
-  * Optional

-### method
-* Type: String
-* Description:  The (http) method used in the call

-### log-level
-* Type: String
-* Description:  The level of logging that the publisher may want to log this specific event (e.g. debug)

-### receipt-queue
-* Type: String
-* Description:  An optional return endpoint for completion events

-### authentication
-* Type:
-* Description:

 ## Additional Topics & Questions